akhtarmdsaad/simple-portfolio/README.md

 # resume-django
-A simple resume project developed inn django
+A simple resume project developed in django